Dash-OS/tcl-sagas/README.md

     set foo "Hey from Fork Three!"
   }

+  # This pattern provides many interesting possiblities.
+Note that these are asynchronous
+  # but they still can do things like:
+  set bar "Hello"

+  saga fork {
+    saga upvar bar
+    puts "bar is $bar"
+    # We can fork as often as needed
+    saga fork {
+      saga fork {
+        # Our context will remain the same.
+        saga variable foo
+        puts "Foo is currently $foo"
+        puts "Hello from a Deeply Forked Family Member!"
       }
+    }
+  }
+}

+# bar is Hello
-# saga variable foo set to Hi Fork One!
+# saga variable foo set to Hi from Fork Two!
 # saga variable foo set to Hi Again!
-# saga variable foo set to Hey from Fork Two!
+# saga variable foo set to Hey from Fork Three!
+# Foo is currently Hey from Fork Three!
+# Hello from a Deeply Forked Family Member!
 # saga variable foo set to And Again!

 ```